-Financial instruments including receivables, accounts payable and accrued liabilities, and related party loans are carried at amortized cost, which Management believes approximates fair value due to the short-term nature of these instruments.
+Financial instruments including receivables, accounts payable and accrued liabilities, and related party loans are carried at amortized cost, which management believes approximates fair value due to the short-term nature of these instruments.

-The following table presents information about the assets and liabilities that are measured at fair value on a recurring basis as of December 31, 2017 and June 30, 2017, and indicates the fair value hierarchy of the valuation techniques the Company utilized to determine such fair value.
+The following tables present information about the assets and liabilities that are measured at fair value on a recurring basis as of March 31, 2018 and June 30, 2017, respectively, and indicate the fair value hierarchy of the valuation techniques the Company utilized to determine such fair value.
 In general, fair values determined by Level 1 inputs utilize quoted prices (unadjusted) in active markets for identical instruments.
 Fair values determined by Level 2 inputs utilize data points that are observable, such as quoted prices, interest rates, and yield curves.
-Fair values determined by Level 3 inputs are unobservable data points for the financial instrument and include situations where there is little, if any, market activity for the instrument:
+Fair values determined by Level 3 inputs are unobservable data points for the financial instrument and include situations where there is little, if any, market activity for the instrument.